JacenBoy/jacens-site/posts/rants/20250120-ave-mujica-3-episode-rule.md

 date: 2025-01-20
 ---

-{% spoiler %}Beware of Ave Mujica - The Die is Cast - spoilers{% endspoiler %}
+{% spoiler %}Beware of "Ave Mujica - The Die is Cast -" spoilers{% endspoiler %}

 I do not subscribe to the 3 episode rule.
 There are plenty of anime that take longer than that to actually click.
 With that said, I'm excited to announce that Ave Mujica does actually pass the 3 episode rule.
 Barely.
 <!-- more -->